-Joseph Sweeney is an IBRS advisor specialising in the areas of end user computing, including: mobility, future workplace strategies, enterprise solutions, collaboration, policy, organisational cultural change, and software deployment and licensing.
-He is the author of IBRS’s Mobility Strategy Framework.
-He has a particular focus on Microsoft products, and often assists organisations in rationalising their Microsoft licensing spend and helping to identify budget for end user computing innovation.
-Dr. Sweeney is an accomplished business strategist and pioneer of Asia’s internet industry.
-He was a cofounder and Vice President, of Asia Online, where he headed up product development and assisted the start-up grow into one of Asia’s leading Internet and on-line services.
+Joseph Sweeney is an IBRS advisor specialising in the areas of workforce transformation and end user computing, including workplace strategies, enterprise solutions, collaboration, policy, organisational cultural change, and software deployment and licensing.
+He is the author of IBRS’s Digital Workspaces methodology.
+Dr Sweeney has a particular focus on Microsoft products, and often assists organisations in rationalising their Microsoft licensing spend and helping to identify budget for end user computing innovation.
+He is an accomplished technology strategist and pioneer of Asia’s internet industry.
+He was a co-founder and Vice President, of Asia Online, where he headed up product development and assisted the start-up grow into one of Asia’s leading Internet and on-line services.
 He is also deeply engaged in the education sector.
 He was awarded the University of Newcastle Medial in 2007 for his studies in Education, and his doctorate, granted in 2015, was based on research into Australia’s educational ICT policies for student device deployments.

-Dr. Wissam Raffoul is an IBRS advisor who specialises in transforming IT groups into service organisations, with particular expertise in IT Service Management (ITSM), process optimisation, outsourcing and cloud strategies, enterprise systems management solutions and business-centric IT strategies.
-Prior to joining IBRS in August 2013, he was General Manager strategic consulting in Dimension Data advising clients on applying technology to improve business performance.
-Prior to joining Dimension Data, he was a Vice President in Gartner /META Group and issued various research publications covering service delivery processes, centre-of-excellence models, managing outsourcing vendors, benchmarks, maturity models, IT procurement evolution and supply/demand models.
-In previous positions, he headed HP ITSM consulting Practice in Australia.
+Dr. Wissam Raffoul is an IBRS advisor who specialises in transforming IT groups into service organisations, with particular expertise in IT service management (ITSM), process optimisation, outsourcing and cloud strategies, enterprise systems management solutions and business-centric IT strategies.
+Prior to joining IBRS in August 2013, he was General Manager strategic consulting at Dimension Data advising clients on applying technology to improve business performance.
+Prior to joining Dimension Data, he was a Vice President at Gartner/META Group and issued various research publications covering service delivery processes, centre-of-excellence models, managing outsourcing vendors, benchmarks, maturity models, IT procurement evolution and supply/demand models.
+In previous positions, he headed HP ITSM consulting practice in Australia.
 He also acted as an infrastructure manager, reporting to the CIO at a number of large organisations in government and in the financial and petrochemical industries.

 Peter Bickerton is an IBRS advisor covering strategy, program and project governance, developing and critiquing business cases and reviews.
 Peter is an experienced program board executive in enterprise ICT transformations across business development and national infrastructure replacements.
 Peter is an executive mentor and coach improving workplace environments and maximising productivity and improving key stakeholder relationships.
 Peter has held senior executive positions including CIO and Deputy CEO in both operational and service delivery roles in the Federal Government as well as twenty years of experience in law enforcement both overseas and in Australia.